geemus/learn_fog/1_storage_documentation.markdown

 * Open the file corresponding to the request you found to create a bucket.
 You should be able to find it from its name in `learn_fog/source/lib/fog/storage/requests/aws/?`.
 * Find the method inside the `Real` module.
-* What arguments are required?
+* What arguments are optional and required?
-* What arguments are optional?
 * How does the documentation and method compare to the S3 documentation?

 ### Real